Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 After this, lock the CPU properly in the socket.
 Next, apply the thermal paste as shown in the image.
 Applying the paste will cover your processor’s and the heatsink’s maximum area.
 It will also prevent any air bubbles from forming in between your new CPU and its cooler’s heatsink.

 Clean the CPU cooler first.
 After applying the thermal paste on your new CPU, carefully place the CPU cooler in the same direction you detached it.
 Tighten the screws of your CPU cooler, but do not overtighten them as it is unnecessary.
-But letting them loose can affect the process of CPU cooling.
+However, letting them loose can affect the process of CPU cooling.

 5. Assemble Your Computer Back